Netflix/metaflow-docs/docs/production/event-triggering/external-events.md

     FreshDataFlow()
 ```

-You can develop and test the flow locally as usual: `@trigger_on` doesn't have any effect on local runs.
+You can develop and test the flow locally as usual: `@trigger` doesn't have any effect on local runs.
 To test triggering, deploy the flow to Argo Workflows:

 ```
 python freshdata.py argo-workflows create